Calgary Coin & Antique Home Chinese Reference Guide Index

 s-1355

 S-1355.
 Bronze 2 (?) cash.
-Obverse: "ABKAI FULINGGA HAN JIHA" in what was at that tiime a nealy invented version of Manchurian script (Manchurian for "Imperial coin of the Heavenly Mandate".
+Obverse: "ABKAI FULINGGA HAN JIHA" in what was at that time a newly invented version of Manchurian script (Manchurian for "Imperial coin of the Heavenly Mandate").
 Reverse: blank.
 Average (2 specimens) 29 mm, 7.5 grams.
-These vary in weight quite a bit and are fairly crudely cast with poorly finished or unfinished rims and course unfinished surfaces.
+These vary in weight quite a bit and are fairly crudely cast with poorly or unfinished rims and course unfinished surfaces.

 This issue was first cast in about 1616 under Nurhachu, but continued to be cast throughout the reign of Abahay.
 The large size and heavy weight suggest this was intended to be of value 2 cash.